Journal Articles

 Cain, Kristal, Miriam Rich, Krystle Ainsworth, and Ellen Ketterson.
 “Two Sides of the Same Coin?
 Consistency in Aggression to Conspecifics and Predators in a Female Songbird.”
 Ethology: International Journal of Behavioural Biology 117(9): 786-795 (2011).

-Podcast Interviews, Blog Posts, and Video Recordings
+Podcast Interviews, Blog Posts, and Panels

 Synthesis Spotlight podcast, “Episode 4: Dr. Miriam Rich”